Coder-Nicki/times_tables_challenge/README.md

 |One minute mode - Incorrect answer|If user enters an incorrect answer then they get the message 'wrong' before next question|As expected|Nil|
 |One minute mode - End message|An end message is displayed with how many correct and incorrect answers they got in one minute|As expected|Nil|

+## Unit Testing

+Please see `test_game.py`

+This tests that the numbers being multiplied give a correct answer.

 ## Help Documentation